 Inspired by the achievements of Wilhelm and Karl Maybach, the Foundation’s work honors and builds forward the many inspirations of their combined achievements.
-Wilhelm Maybach, who tragically lost his parents at age ten, was raised in a progressive orphanage in Germany where his math and drawing skills caught the eye of his teachers and changed the path he had begun to be a baker.
-As an engineering student his natural skill was soon spotted by his industrial arts instructor, Gottlieb Daimler, who became his mentor and later his business partner.
-With Daimler’s support, Maybach developed a revolutionary internal combustion engine that began an engineering revolution and quickly launched the modern automotive era.
-Through the creation of an alternative to the previously ubiquitous steam-powered locomotive, the internal combustion engine fundamentally changed the world of transportation.
+Wilhelm Maybach, one of five children, who tragically lost his parents at age ten, was raised at the Bruderhaus, a progressive orphanage, run by Gustav Werner, in Germany.
+There his math and drawing skills caught the eye of his teachers and in 1861 he began an apprenticeship as technical draftsman at the Maschinenfabrik of the Bruderhaus.

 The Maybach family remains committed to enhancing, celebrating and sharing their heritage and tradition of innovation, through its museum and archive project, mobile educational outreach and design excellence for the next generation of technical innovators.